NathanTrost/ReactHookDebugger/README.md

 ### Setup initial code

-[Copy and paste snippet here](https://github.com/NathanTrost/ReactHookDebugger/blob/main/src/reactHookDebugger.ts), either in it's own file or at the top of the current file you're working on.
+[Copy and paste snippet here](https://github.com/NathanTrost/ReactHookDebugger/blob/main/src/reactHookDebugger.ts), either in its own file or at the top of the current file you're working on.
-<b>Note:</b> This utility is in it's very early stages, future iterations may set it up as an import.
+<b>Note:</b> This utility is in its very early stages, future iterations may set it up as an import.

 ### Use on your hook as such